Published by Shefali Poojary on 7 March 2024

 Shefali, a psychologist, counsellor, and poet, holds Master's degrees in Psychology, Educational Leadership, & English Literature.
 She specializes in mental health and education with over 16 years of experience.
 Currently training educators in Jharkhand, Shefali also runs a private practice in Delhi & online globally.

 This article explores the interconnectedness between student well-being and academic performance by examining the roles of factors like physical, emotional, and cognitive well-being.
-The article also expands on preventive measures parents and caregivers can implement to help the child succeed.

 Two sets of parents recently approached Ms Shefali Poojary, one of SetMyCareer’s Senior Career Navigator and Career Counsellor, seeking advice on how to help their children improve their grades.
 Despite the difference in marks, both sets of parents wanted their children to find greater happiness, discipline, security and stability.